 The two hotels are very different and are located in completely contrasting locations and surroundings.
-First stop was Four Seasons Sayan, located in the Sayan Valley near Ubud, Bali’s spiritual capital.
+The first stop was Four Seasons Sayan, located in the Sayan Valley near Ubud, Bali’s spiritual capital.
 This has to be one of the most impressive hotels I’ve ever stayed at.

 The Four Seasons Sayan is surrounded by rice paddies and beautiful rainforest, around a 15 minute drive from the centre of Ubud.
 You enter over a suspended bridge, onto the roof of the main hotel building with a beautiful lotus pond.
 The views over the forest are incredible, and it’s a great spot to watch the sun go down in the evenings.
 They also offer a romantic dinner setting up here.